-In terms of personal conduct that can limit the spread of COVID-19, the Public Health Agency of Canada advises that 2
+In terms of personal conduct that can limit the spread of COVID-19, the Public Health Agency of Canada advises that 2 maintain a 2-metre physical distance from others

 The best thing you can do to prevent spreading COVID-19 is to wash your hands frequently with warm water and soap for at least 20 seconds.
 If none is available, use hand sanitizer containing at least 60% alcohol.